danlehmann/bitfield/bitbybit/README.md

 Using `builder()` it is impossible to forget setting any fields.
 This is checked at compile time: If any field is not set, `build()` can not be called.

-At the moment, it is required to set all fields in the same order as they are specified.
-As Rust's const generics become more powerful, this restriction might be lifted.
+Fields can be set in any order.

 For the `builder()` to be available, the following has to be true:

 - The bitfield has to be completely filled with writable fields (no gaps) OR there has to be a default value specified,
 - No writable fields overlap.
+If any to, there has to exist a subset of non-overlapping fields that cover the whole bitfield.

 ## Non-contiguous bitranges